formkit/docs-content/plugins/local-storage.md

 - `debounce` - The debounce to apply to saving data to localStorage.
 Defaults to `200`ms
 - `beforeSave`: — An optional async callback that recieves the form data.
 Allows modification of form data before saving to localStorage.
 - `beforeLoad`: — An optional async callback that recives the form data.
 Allows modification of the localStorage data before applying to the form.
+- `clearOnSubmit`: — An optional config to control the clearing of local storage on submission of the form.
+Defaults to `true`.

 ```js
 // formkit.config.js